allexstorm/Shadows-of-Forgotten-Gods-Releases/README.md

-# Shadows of Forgotten Gods — Pre-Alpha (Demo + Bot Test)
+# Shadows of Forgotten Gods — Alpha (Demo + Bot Test + Multiplayer)

 **Shadows of Forgotten Gods** is a 2D side-scrolling action game set in a dark fantasy world.
-Choose between battling a single AI bot in P2P arena matches up to 10 frags, or playing the classic solo demo mode where you fight monsters across cursed woods, haunted ruins, and ancient crypts.
+Choose between battling a single AI bot in P2P arena matches up to 10 frags, fight other players in real-time P2P matches with monsters or playing the classic solo demo mode where you fight monsters across cursed woods, haunted ruins, and ancient crypts.

 ---

-## 🎮 Pre-Alpha Features
+## 🎮 Alpha Features

 - Classic 2D side-scrolling combat
+- ⚔️ **Multiplayer Arena** — battle other players in real-time P2P matches with monsters
-- P2P bot mode — fight a single AI bot in random arenas (match up to 10 frags)
+- 🤖 **Bot Mode** — fight a single AI bot in random arenas (match up to 10 frags)
-- Solo demo mode — battle animated melee and ranged enemies in atmospheric levels
+- 🧟 **Solo Demo Mode** — battle animated melee and ranged enemies in atmospheric levels

 ---